Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 She's said to have rescued 17 men from an American ship in the Gulf of Mexico at some point in 1942 - exact date and name of ship not known.

 Fjordaas was scheduled for Convoy HX 274 from New York on Jan.
 6-1944, but instead joined the next convoy on Jan.
-13, HX 275, though returned to port, and her name does not show up again until Convoy HX 278 on Febr.
-5. In March she joined the westbound Convoy ON 229*,which departed Liverpool on March 23 and arrived New York Apr.
-7, with Acanthus and Eglantine among the escorts, then went back to the U.K. a few days later with Convoy HX 287.
-She subsequently joined the westbound Convoy ON 236* in May (from Liverpool May 11, to New York May 27; Fjordaas joined from Londonderry), and in June we find her in Convoy HX 296 from New York (having been cancelled from HX 294 earlier that month).
-Destination is given as Milford Haven and Portsmouth - see Page 5.
-In July she's listed in the westbound Convoy ON 245*, again joining from Londonderry (convoy originated in Liverpool July 18, arrived New York Aug.
-2).
+13, HX 275, though returned to port; according to A. Hague she had propeller problems.
+Her name does not show up again until Convoy HX 278 on Febr.
+5, arriving Liverpool on Febr.
+21. In March she joined the westbound Convoy ON 229*,which departed Liverpool on March 23 and arrived New York Apr.
+7, and also had Helgøy, John Bakke and Katy in its ranks, with Acanthus and Eglantine among the escorts (see ON convoy escorts).
+Fjordaas went back to the U.K. a few days later with Convoy HX 287, subsequently joining the westbound Convoy ON 236* in May (from Liverpool May 11, to New York May 27; Fjordaas joined from Londonderry - again, see Page 4).
+Buenos Aires, Montevideo, Norholm, Norvarg, Rena, Solsten, Sommerstad, Thorshov, Titanian and Vera are also named in this convoy.
+On June 19 we find her in Convoy HX 296 from New York (having been cancelled from HX 294 earlier that month).
+Her destination is given as Milford Haven and Portsmouth - see Page 5.
+In July she's listed in the westbound Convoy ON 245*, again joining from Londonderry.
+This onvoy originated in Liverpool on July 18, arrived New York Aug.
+2, and also included Bralanta, Chr.
+Th.
+Boe, Emma Bakke (Commodore Vessel), Gudvor, Mathilda, Montevideo, O. B. Sørensen, Petter II and Tanafjord.

-She returned in Convoy HX 303 with 16 other Norwegian ships, namely Tanafjord, Dalfonn, Noravind, Atlantic, Sommerstad, Skotaas, Geisha, Thorhild, Petter, Stirlingville, Rena, Para, Titanian, Mui Hock, Romulus and Norse Lady.
-Fjordaas joined this convoy from Halifax; her destination is given as Rosyth, where she arrived, via Loch Ewe and Methil Roads, on Aug.
-30. At the end of Oct.-1944, she's listed in the westbound Convoy ON 263*, which left Southend on Oct.
+She now went back in the other direction again in Convoy HX 303 with several other Norwegian ships, namely Tanafjord, Dalfonn, Noravind, Atlantic, Sommerstad, Skotaas, Geisha (Vice Commodore), Thorhild, Petter, Stirlingville, Rena, Para, Titanian, Mui Hock, Romulus and Norse Lady.
+Fjordaas joined this convoy from Halifax on Aug.
+13; her destination is given as Rosyth, where she arrived, via Loch Ewe and Methil Roads, on Aug.
+30. At the end of Oct.-1944, she's listed, with Dageid, Helgøy, Norheim, Samuel Bakke (Commodore Vessel) and Tai Shan, in the westbound Convoy ON 263*, which left Southend on Oct.
 29 and arrived New York Nov.
 15; Fjordaas joined from Clyde and arrived Boston Nov.
 14, proceeding to New York the next day.
 From there, she subsequently joined Convoy HX 321 on Nov.
-19, bound for Milford Haven and Swansea.
-She had time for one more Trans-Atlantic voyage before that year was over, and this was made in the westbound Convoy ON 271*, which sailed from Southend on Dec.
+19, bound for Milford Haven and Swansea - again, see Page 5.
+Buttercup is named among the escorts - see HX convoy escorts.
+Fjordaas had time for one more Trans-Atlantic voyage before that year was over, and this was made in the westbound Convoy ON 271*, which sailed from Southend on Dec.
 8 and arrived New York on the 28th; Fjordaas started out in Milford Haven Dec.
-10.
+10. Other Norwegian ships were Dalfonn and Villanger (Commodore Vessel).

 Early in Jan.-1945, she's listed, with destination Devonport and Swansea, in the New York-U.K. Convoy HX 330, for which Topdalsfjord acted as Commodore Vessel.
-They both subsequently headed back in the other direction with the westbound ON 282* the following month (from Liverpool Febr.
-1, to New York Febr.
-19), and Fjordaas went back to the U.K. again shortly thereafter in Convoy HX 340*, which left New York on Febr.
-23 and arrived Liverpool March 10; Fjordaas stopped at Clyde that day, and from there she later joined the westbound Convoy ON 292* (originated in Southend on March 22, arrived New York Apr.
+They both headed back in the other direction with Convoy ON 282* the following month, Topdalsfjord again serving as Commodore Vessel.
+Brimanger, Egerø, Ferncourt, Frontenac and Kaldfonn are also listed in this convoy, which originted in Liverpool on Febr.
+1 and arrived New York Febr.
+19. According to A. Hague, Fjordaas went back to the U.K. again shortly thereafter in Convoy HX 340*, which left New York on Febr.
+23 and arrived Liverpool March 10; Fjordaas stopped at Clyde that day (Page 5), and from there she later joined the westbound Convoy ON 292* (originated at Southend on March 22, arrived New York Apr.
 8).
+Both these convoys also had other Norwegian ships, namely California Express, Fagerfjell, Ferncourt, Gefion (returned), Ivaran, Kaldfonn and Tungsha (Commodore Vessel) in HX 340, and Egerø, Fosna, Gefion, Havfru, Ivaran (Commodore Vessel), Lista, Norsol and President de Vogue in the ON convoy.

-* All the ON convoys mentioned here are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
+* The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
-The SC series and the HX series will also be completed, but for now, please see the section for ships in all SC convoys, and the section listing ships in all HX convoys.
-As will be seen, several Norwegian ships sailed in all of them, and Fjordaas usually served as Escort Oiler.
+The entire SC series and the HX series will also be updated and completed, including the already existing convoys (some have already been updated) but for now, please see ships in all SC convoys and ships in all HX convoys.

 Related external links: